Sakihito Ozawa: Minister of the Environment

 In December 2009, Sakihito created a $15 billion climate aid package for developing countries, in an effort to fight desertification and climate change in developing countries.
 Sakihito also entered Japan into a $3.5 billion forest preservation pact with America, Australia, France, the United Kingdom and Norway.

 Post-Cabinet

-In 2011, Sakihito was appointed as Chair of the DPJ tax panel.
+In 2011, Sakihito was appointed Chair of the DPJ tax panel.
 He advocated for the central bank to purchase debt and an increase in bond sales, to serve as an alternative to Naoto Kan's proposed tax hike after the 2011 earthquake.

 In 2012, Sakihito joined the nationalist Japan Restoration Party.
 He helped to sponsor a bill to legalise casino gambling in 2014.
 He encouraged cross-party dialogue and bi-partisanship in the process of legalizing casino gambling.